Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Introduction

 Estimating a mathematical model from experimental data is an essential step in understanding the dynamics of complex systems in the real world.
 In the context of coupled oscillator systems, previous studies have developed methods for identifying phase models from data.
-These methodologies include estimating the phase response curves~\cite{galan2005efficient,tsubo2007,nakae2010bayesian}, phase coupling functions~\cite{rosenblum2001detecting,kralemann2007uncovering,tokuda2007inferring,stankovski2012inference} (see also review~\cite{stankovski2017coupling,rosenblum2023inferring}), and asymptotic phases~\cite{namura2022estimating,yawata2024phase,yamamoto2025gaussian}.
+These methodologies include estimating the phase response curves~\cite{galan2005efficient,tsubo2007,nakae2010bayesian}, phase coupling functions~\cite{rosenblum2001detecting,kralemann2007uncovering,tokuda2007inferring,stankovski2012inference} (see also review~\cite{stankovski2017coupling,rosenblum2023inferring}), and asymptotic phases~\cite{wilson2020data,namura2022estimating,yawata2024phase,yamamoto2025gaussian}.
 While several studies have proposed methods for estimating the interaction of coupled oscillator systems~\cite{pikovsky2018reconstruction,panaggio2019model,ota2020interaction,matsuki2024network}, these are based on the assumption of pairwise interactions.
-Recently, new methods for estimating the higher-order interaction in complex dynamical systems have been proposed~\cite{malizia2024reconstructing,neuhauser2024learning}.
-However, it remains challenging to identify the type of interaction, i.e. whether the elements are coupled via two-body pairwise interaction or three-body or higher order group interaction, only from data.
-In coupled oscillator systems, it is not possible to determine the type of interaction solely from their qualitative collective behaviour, such as synchronisation or clustering or from their bifurcations.
+A key open question is whether it is possible to infer the type of interactions (e.g. pairwise, three-body) in real-world systems.
+Recently, several methods for estimating higher-order interactions in complex dynamical systems have been proposed~\cite{casadiego2017model,malizia2024reconstructing,neuhauser2024learning,delabays2025hypergraph}.
+However, identifying the specific type of interaction—whether elements are coupled via pairwise (two-body), three-body, or higher-order group interactions—purely from data remains a significant challenge.
+In particular, determining whether most pairwise couplings are absent (i.e., effectively zero) based on experimental data is a non-trivial task.
+In coupled oscillator systems, both higher order interactions~\cite{skardal2020higher,leon2024higher,marui2025synchronization} and pairwise interactions with additional mechanisms~\cite{acebron2005kuramoto} exhibit rich behaviours such as synchronous states, asynchronous states, and cluster states.
+While the bifurcation structure can differ significantly between pairwise interactions and higher-order interactions, it is not straightforward to determine the interaction type from an experiment.
+This is because, in experiments, we are unable to fully observe all system variables or to arbitrarily control the bifurcation parameters, and measurements are subject to noise.
 It is therefore essential to develop a method for identifying the type of interaction and inferring the topology and strength of the couplings between the oscillators.